solidzone/mailmeteor-landing/_posts/2022-04-04-professional-email-address.md

 So it's time to say goodbye to your nostalgic email address that you opened at high school and start build an [email reputation](/blog/gmail-deliverability).

 You are using `@gmail.com`?
 That's great for personal use.
 But, when you start getting serious with your business online presence, you should think twice about using Gmail.
-I've seen so many `theplumbingcompany@gmail.com` on plumber's vans that I've made this guide to help first.
+I've seen so many `theplumbingcompany@gmail.com` on plumber's vans that I've made this guide to help them out first.

 ## Which email address to choose?